 - Assistant Coach: Dana Covington, BA, UCLA; MEd, University of Colorado-Boulder

 - Monday-Thursday, 9:00 a.m. - 12:30 p.m.

 - Dates: July 16-19

-Open to boys and girls ages 10-18, this soccer clinic, we work on ball mastery, SAQ (speed, agility, quickness) Going 2 Goal, Dribbling (1v1) and Small Side Games.
+Open to boys and girls ages 3-18.
+Camp times and pricing varies depending on age group and camp selection.
+This soccer clinic, we work on ball mastery, SAQ (speed, agility, quickness) Going 2 Goal, Dribbling (1v1) and Small Side Games.
 Each day will be a progression from the day before.
 Our approach is an "attention to detail" and "fail your way to success" mentality.
 Each player will be challenged and have FUN!
 We give each camper a full pro uniform kit, match quality ball and backpack plus hours of professional instruction.
 Bring a water bottle, snacks, sunscreen, indoor trainers and cleats and a hat, if needed, to protect from the sun.
 To register for the camp, click here.